Hypnotic Applications For Adults & Children

 Q. Why is it so expensive?

 A hypnosis session may appear so at first, however, when compared to the rates charged by others in the healing profession session rates, for the time spent, are extremely reasonable.
 The average Dr. sees a patient for 10 minutes and charges $250 per visit, which translates into $1,500 per hour.
 The average psychiatrist sees a patient for 10 minutes and charges on average $300 for the visit, which translates into $1,800 per hour.
 A therapist charges between $150 and $200 for a 45 minute session and typically dozens of sessions are required to create change.
-Where else do you have the opportunity to receive one-on-one attention from a practitioner for a full 1 ½ - 2 hrs for only $200.
+Where else do you have the opportunity to receive one-on-one attention from a practitioner for a full 2 hrs for your first session for only $250 and $200 for subsequent sessions lasting around 1 1/2 hrs.
 Lastly change happens extremely quickly with hypnosis and you are absolutely worth the investment.

 Q. How can I have a session over Skype?